Sayyid Qutb: Criticisms of American culture and society: "The America that I Have Seen"

 He also commented on the American taste in arts:

-"The American is primitive in his artistic taste, both in what he enjoys as art and in his own artistic works.
+The American is primitive in his artistic taste, both in what he enjoys as art and in his own artistic works.
 "Jazz" music is his music of choice.
 This is that music that the Negroes invented to satisfy their primitive inclinations, as well as their desire to be noisy on the one hand and to excite bestial tendencies on the other.
 The American's intoxication in "jazz" music does not reach its full completion until the music is accompanied by singing that is just as coarse and obnoxious as the music itself.
-Meanwhile, the noise of the instruments and the voices mounts, and it rings in the ears to an unbearable degree… The agitation of the multitude increases, and the voices of approval mount, and their palms ring out in vehement, continuous applause that all but deafens the ears".
+Meanwhile, the noise of the instruments and the voices mounts, and it rings in the ears to an unbearable degree ...
+The agitation of the multitude increases, and the voices of approval mount, and their palms ring out in vehement, continuous applause that all but deafens the ears.

 Return to Egypt

 Qutb concluded that major aspects of American life were primitive and "shocking"; he saw Americans as "numb to faith in religion, faith in art, and faith in spiritual values altogether".
-His experience in the U.S. is believed to have formed in part the impetus for his rejection of Western values and his move towards Islamism upon returning to Egypt.
+His experience in the United States formed in part the impetus for his rejection of Western values and his move towards Islamism upon returning to Egypt.
 Resigning from the civil service, he joined the Muslim Brotherhood in the early 1950s and became editor-in-chief of the Brothers' weekly Al-Ikhwan al-Muslimin, and later head of its propaganda section, as well as an appointed member of the working committee and of its guidance council, the highest branch in the organization.